dragonfly-science/dragonfly-website/content/news/2021-06-17-gfanz-fellows/content.md

 ---
 title: Recognition for genomic scientists' work in COVID response
 ---
-Dragonfly has a long-standing association with Genomics for Aotearoa New Zealand (GFANZ) and last week hosted a celebration for 4 inaugural fellows.
+Dragonfly has a long-standing association with Genomics for Aotearoa New Zealand (GFANZ) and last week hosted a celebration for four inaugural fellows.

 <!--more-->